nla-group/fABBA/README.md

 #### *Adaptive polygonal chain approximation*

 Instead of using `transform` which combines the polygonal chain approximation of the time series and the symbolic conversion into one, both steps of fABBA can be performed independently.
-This is the first step.
+This is the first step:

 ```python
 from fABBA.chainApproximation import compress